 Once disaster strikes, every decision you make will have an effect on whether you survive or not.
 Making the right call will keep you and your loved ones alive.
 Failing to take immediate action and not using all the information you have, will drastically lower your chances of survival.
 When disaster strikes, you have to be ready and you have to know what to do.

 Many people die in a flash flood because they make bad decisions, either by panicking or due to lack of knowledge.
 You may not know this but flooding is the most commonly occurring natural disaster you can experience.
 When a flood occurs you have to be prepared to act quickly and get your loved ones to safety.

-We are used to have one or two cars per family and we can’t see us living without these useful vehicles.
-Your car will provide you with transportation to safety and it may even become your shelter during a disaster.
-Prepping your car could save lives and it’s critical to always have a well-prepared and well-maintained vehicle.
+We are used to having one or two cars per family, and we can’t see us living without these useful vehicles.
+Your vehicle will provide you with transportation to safety, and it may even become your shelter during a disaster.
+Prepping your car could save lives, and it’s critical to always have a well-prepared and well-maintained vehicle.

 Knowing the value of available resources is essential.
 If you have the option to choose where to build your off-grid home or bug-out location you should consider designing your environment to be as rich in resources and as safe as possible.